Prabesh01/Discord-bots/utility/README.md

-## Some utiliyy scripts to use after you bot has been deployed
+## Some utility scripts to use after you bot has been deployed
 _Just keep your bot token in .env file and run any of the scripts to get started_

 ### monitor.py